8 Storage Solutions For Your Tiny Kitchen

-You can use these to store paper towels, dish soap, and sponges, freeing up your counter space.
+You can use these to store dish soap, kitchen towels, and sponges, thereby freeing up your counter space.
 This way your counters can be used for more important things like preparing food.

 Over-the-sink shelves are great for storing your soaps and sponges and more.
-This adjustable kitchen shelf also adds extra storage for clean dishes.
-If you’re looking for a place to store or drain your dishes without using vital counter space, then you need an over-the-sink dish drying rack instead.
-A multipurpose drying rack is great for drying dishes, fruits, vegetables and fits nicely over your sink.
+This adjustable kitchen shelf from Amazon also adds extra storage for clean dishes.
+If you’re looking for a place to store or drain your dishes without using vital counter space, then you need an over-the-sink dish drying rack instead (Amazon).
+A multipurpose drying rack is great for drying dishes, fruits, vegetables, and fits nicely over your sink.
 When you’re done using it, just store it away.

 2. Use Wall Space To Hang Items Vertically

 Try using metal bars and hooks to store pots and pans vertically.
 A tip is great for renters, stick some heavy-duty adhesive Command Hooks on a free wall, and use these to hang pots, colanders, and other bulky kitchen items.

 3. Store Dishes & Spices On The Wall Too

 Mountable dish racks are a great way to save counter space.
 Using that wall space between your cabinets and counter will make all the difference.
 I found this black wall mounted dish drainer rack that’s pretty cheap on Amazon!